open-xml-templating/docxtemplater/docs/source/faq.rst

 Convert to PDF
 --------------

-It is not possible to convert docx to PDF with docxtemplater.
-There are however tools to do this conversion.
+It is not possible to convert docx to PDF with docxtemplater, because docxtemplater is a templating engine and doesn't know how to render a given document.
+There are many tools to do this conversion.

 The first one is to use `libreoffice headless`, which permits you to generate a